ivabrunec/30daymapchallenge/README.md

 # 30daymapchallenge
 The details of the challenge can be found [here](https://github.com/tjukanovt/30DayMapChallenge). <br>
-I may not complete every single day, but I will do my best.
-My data sources are reported in the main RMarkdown file containing all visualizations.
+The code used to generate the maps and the links to data sources can be found within each R script in the 'scripts' folder.